 - Career Counseling – Studies that provide an understanding of career development.

-- Assessment and Testing — Studies that provide an understanding of individual and group approaches to assessment and evaluation.
+- Assessment and Testing – Studies that provide an understanding of individual and group approaches to assessment.

 - Research and Program Evaluation – Studies that provide an understanding of types of research methods, basic statistics, and ethical and legal considerations in research.

-- Professional Counseling Orientation and Ethical Practice — Studies that provide an understanding of all aspects of professional functioning, including history, roles, organizational structures, ethics, standards and credentialing.
+- Professional Counseling Orientation and Ethical Practice – Studies that provide an understanding of all aspects of professional functioning, including history, roles, organization structures, ethics, standards, and credentialing.

-One who is certified as NCC also has satisfactorily completed a nationwide examination prepared and administered by NBCC, and graded by practicing professional counselors and counselor educators.
+In addition to the above, a Board Certified NCC must also satisfactorily complete a comprehensive national examination prepared and administered by NBCC and graded by practicing professional counselors and counselor educators.